ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/temp_controllers/quantumnorthwest.md

 This device is a temperature-controlled multi-cuvette holder.

 It is controlled by the `QNW` IOC, which supports all `TC-1`-based Quantum Northwest temperature controllers.
+It connects with a 9-way male serial cable into the back of the device, without null modem.

 Temperatures of all cuvettes are controlled by a single temperature control loop, so the device only has a single "temperature" and "temperature setpoint", not channels.

 The device defaults to sending many messages asynchronously; a periodic scan task turns off most asynchronous messages, in favour of explicit polling.

+The device needs to be polled very slowly and with a very high reply timeout in order to communicate reliably.